SasView/documents/Sasview Roadmap.md

 * Add the usual bug fixes and other minor improvements as time and interest permit
 * Add proper Qz support to SasView analysis
 * Finish work on full history stack (Redo/Undo functionality)
-* Finish work on external database integration for final results deposition
+* Finish implementation on tools/algorithms for multimodal fitting

 **Late 2025 - Mid 2026 - Release 6.0**